Learning a foreign language often means, at some point, travelling abroad to study in the relevant country or enjoy its culture.

 What to say about the renowned world capital of cinema, which is famous for its Croisette promenade, street art, luxury hotels and red carpet?
 Ideally located around 7 km from Antibes and 30 km from Nice, Cannes is immediately appealing.
 After class, a visit to the town’s historical district, Le Suquet, is a must.
 While Cannes is a cosmopolitan city, don’t let that distract you from your language learning goals: when you’re with your friends or out and about, get into the habit of speaking only in French, not English!
 In summer, junior students will enjoy the fantastic city-centre setting of the Carnot campus and benefit from our teachers’ active approach to education.
 The city is excellently served by a city bus network as well as regional trains that link all of the towns and cities on the French Riviera, from Ventimiglia to Saint-Raphaël.
 Take advantage of your time in the city to visit the cinema.
 Watching the original version of a French film is a great exercise, and a way to share the French passion for cinema.

 Paris is among the most frequently visited cities in France and for good reason: the atmosphere on the wide avenues designed by George-Eugène Haussmann, the artists of Montmartre, the promenades along the River Seine and the charm of Saint-Germain-des-Prés are all worth the trip on their own.
-Why do so many people find the capital the perfect location in which to learn French?
+Why do many people consider learning French in Paris to be ideal?
 No doubt because Paris, the ultimate city of romance, allows for a full linguistic and cultural immersion.